its-saanvi/linux-mcsr/doc/boat-eye.md

 # Finishing Up

-- If you are using OBS Studio for displaying the eye measuring projector, note that the projector can be set up by using a screen capture in OBS.
+- If you are using OBS for displaying the eye measuring projector, note that the projector can be set up by using a screen capture in OBS.
 Refer to [method 2](https://its-saanvi.github.io/linux-mcsr/boat-eye.html#Eye-Measuring-Projector).
-- **However**, this version of Tall Macro doesn’t automatically display the projector alongside the tall Minecraft window.
-You can, however, keep it open on another screen or behind your Minecraft window and refer to it while counting pixels.
+- **However**, this version of Tall Macro doesn’t automatically display the projector alongside the Tall Minecraft Window.
+You can, however, keep it open on another screen where it is always open or behind your Minecraft window and just peeking over at that to count pixels.
 - Congratulations!
-You have successfully set up Boat Eye on Linux!
+We have successfully set up boat eye on Linux!